 - 1. The Central African Republic is a landlocked least developed country with a population of 4.7 million.
 One half of the population is Christian, 35 percent maintains indigenous beliefs and 15 percent practices Islam.
 Despite significant agricultural, forest and mineral resources, poor governance and repeated political and security crises have resulted in a low estimated per capita gross domestic product (GDP) of USD 323.
 The country ranks 188th out of 188 countries in the 2016 Human Development Index and has a high national poverty rate of 76 percent. - 2.
 The causes of poverty in the Central African Republic include low productivity, weak markets, gender inequality and cycles of political crises and insecurity that particularly affect women in rural communities.
-Central African Republic ranks 149th out of 155 countries in the Gender Inequality Index, due in part to a low 72 percent labour participation rate for women compared to 85 percent for men.3 The country is also characterized as having high levels of gender discrimination under the Social Institutions and Gender Index.4 Although 60 percent of the population is below the age of 24, young women and men have little access to political processes or socio-economic opportunities and have been disproportionately affected by crises. - 3.
-In 2013, a coup involving intense sectarian violence led to 1.2 million people being displaced and a 36 percent collapse in GDP, which intensified gender and age inequalities.
+Central African Republic ranks 149th out of 155 countries in the Gender Inequality Index, due in part to a low 72 percent labour participation rate for women compared to 85 percent for men.3 The country is also characterized as having high levels of gender discrimination under the Social Institutions and Gender Index4.
+Although 60 percent of the population is below the age of 24, young women and men have little access to political processes or socio-economic opportunities and have been disproportionately affected by crises. - 3.
+In 2013, a coup involving intense sectarian violence led to 1.2 million people being displaced and a 36 percent collapse in GDP, which intensified gender and age inequalities5.
 Conflict and displacement resulted in over 60,000 cases of gender-based violence in 2015, including 29,000 cases of sexual violence.
 Although the French Sangaris force and the United Nations peacekeeping mission (known formally as the United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic, or MINUSCA) have made progress in restoring security since 2014, and a new president and national assembly were elected in March 2016, the security situation remains volatile. - 4.
-Renewed fighting among armed groups in September 2016, which continued in 2017, has led to the emergence of new hotspots in the northwest, centre and southeast.
+Renewed fighting among armed groups in September 2016, which continued in 2017, has led to the emergence of new hotspots in the northwest, center and southeast of the country.
 The upsurge in violence has led to increased population displacement.
-As of the end of August 2017, the number of internally displaced persons stood at 592,254, an increase of 54 percent from September 2016.6 The number of Central African Republic refugees in neighbouring countries also increased to 481,577 by July 2017, up 6 percent from January 2017.
+As of the end of January 2018, the number of internally displaced persons stood at 700,000, an increase of 73 percent from January 20176.
+The number of Central African Republic refugees in neighboring countries also increased to 535,000 by December 2017, up 18 percent from January 2017.
 In all, about 23 percent of the population is displaced either within or outside the country.
-Fifty percent of the population was in need of humanitarian assistance.7 A pilot national demobilization, disarmament and reintegration process was launched in August 2017, after many delays.
-However, some armed groups are reluctant to engage in the process due to perceived limited government capacities to implement it or offer reliable employment opportunities to demobilized militia members.
+Fifty percent of the population is in need of humanitarian assistance.
+A pilot national demobilization, disarmament and reintegration process was launched in August 2017, after many delays.
+However, some armed groups are reluctant to engage in the process due to perceived limited government capacities to implement it or the lack of an offer of reliable employment opportunities to demobilized militia members.